rmaimone/HGraph/README.md

 How use this module:

-add the module in your android application create a class where you laod the list of data to represent and the HScor
+add the module in your android application create a class where you laod the list of data to represent and the HScore